-Best M.2 SSDs for PS5 in 2021
+Check out the best SSDs for PS5 to upgrade your internal storage

 Right now, if you're looking to buy an internal SSD for your PS5, the best choice is the Western Digital SN850.
 It ticks all the boxes for the PS5, and WD has officially confirmed that the drive works with Sony's console.
 And because the SN850 has been in the market for a few months, you have a decent shot of picking it up.

+The second-place choice for an SSD to buy is whatever you see on this list that's in stock, provided you can afford it.
+Unfortunately, the ongoing shortage isn't likely to let up any time soon.

-The other alternative would be Gigabyte's Aorus 7000S.
-Like the SN850, it has been available for a while now, so it should be easy to find at most retailers.
+The Seagate FireCuda 530 is a stellar alternative designed for the PS5, but it is sold out right now, with no telling when it will be restocked.
+The alternative would be Gigabyte's Aorus 7000S.
+However, like the SN850, it's been available for a while, so it should be easy to find at most retailers.
 And when you consider the fact that it costs less than the other Gen 4 SSDs that feature a heatsink, you are getting a great overall package.

 Credits — The team that worked on this guide